 How does this fit in with the development workflow?

-If you’ve been struggling to implement complex features, (like filtering) that your users find intuitive to use, we have put together a course (UX Skills for Developers) that will help improve your implementation and overall usability.
+If you’ve been struggling to implement complex features, (like filtering) that your users find intuitive to use, we have put together a course (Design SOS) that will help improve your implementation and overall usability.

 🧠 Want more enterprise-focused UX guidance?